top of page

 Frank Pesci (b.
 1974) is a composer of “… sophisticated music with surprising harmonies.”

 His compositions have been performed across North America and Europe.
-He has written nearly 100 works for the concert stage, including forty choral works, eleven song cycles, nearly twenty chamber and concert scores, and five operas, one of which – The System of Soothing – was selected for the 2017 Fort Worth Opera FRONTIERS showcase.
+He has written nearly 100 works for the concert stage, including forty choral works, eleven song cycles, nearly twenty chamber and concert scores, and five operas.

-Recent commission and collaborative partners include the Boston Conservatory, Badisches Staatstheater Karlsruhe, Kammersänger Edward Gauntt, London Review of Books, National Book Award winning poet Terrance Hayes, the Mars Hill College Saxophone Quartet, the What is Noise ensemble, Trinity Church in the City of Boston, and Saturday Night Live writer Simon Rich.
+Recent commission and collaborative partners include the Cologne Opera (Oper Köln), Gürzenich Orchestra Cologne, Aachen Symphony, SUNY Postdam, Marble City Opera, UNLV Opera, Badisches Staatstheater Karlsruhe, Fort Worth Opera, Boston Conservatory, Boston Opera Collaborative, the London Review of Books, National Book Award winning poet Terrance Hayes, the What is Noise ensemble, Trinity Church in the City of Boston, and Saturday Night Live writer Simon Rich.

-He worked on the reconstruction of Benjamin Britten's two-piano arrangement of Poulenc's Les Mamelles de Tirèsias, which was performed at the 2012 Aldeburgh Festival with Roger Vignoles and Malcolm Martineau playing.
 He had a twelve-year career as a professional liturgical musician, working across the southern and eastern US, and touring England and France.
-He served performing arts non-profits throughout the mid-Atlantic and New England regions, holding teaching positions at the Bethesda Academy of Performing Arts, Theatre Lab, the Suzuki School of Newton, and Brookline Music School.
+He served performing arts non-profits, holding teaching positions throughout the mid-Atlantic and New England regions.
 He served as Associate Artistic Director of Boston Opera Collaborative, and Executive Director of the New Hampshire Music Festival.

 Born in Washington, D.C., he graduated from the University of Cincinnati and the University of Southern Mississippi, where he received the Theodore Presser Award.
 He studied with Luigi Zaninelli, John Heiss, and Daron Hagen.